AZCoder018/react-memory-game/README.md

 8. Click on the "Close" button if you want to close the modal without adding a new note.

-#### __WHO MAINTAINS AND CONTRIBUTES TO THIS VERSION OF THE DAILY WIRE MonogDB NEWS SCRAPER?__
+#### __WHO MAINTAINS AND CONTRIBUTES TO THIS VERSION OF THE REACT CLICKY MEMORY GAME?__

-This version of The Daily Wire MongoDB News Scraper was created by me, Jason Heath Meadows, Esq., currently a student at the University of Arizona Coding Boot Camp, in Gilbert, Arizona.
+This version of the React Clicky Memory Game was created by me, Jason Heath Meadows, Esq., currently a student at the University of Arizona Coding Boot Camp, in Gilbert, Arizona.
 I will maintain and contribute to this app,as necessary, as part of my Portfolio.